Skip to main content

 Wolf Pro Range Problems

-While Wolf's dual fuel range offers a great combination of features, including high output, a grill and griddle option, and the best convection system, the all-gas range's output at 15,000 BTU per burner is slightly less than other pro ranges.
+While Wolf's dual fuel range offers a great combination of features, including high output, a grill and griddle option, and the best convection system, the all-gas range's output, at 15,000 BTU per burner, is slightly less than that of other pro ranges.

-Additionally, Wolf's ranges are only available in stainless steel and have a lead time of 10-16 months.
+Additionally, Wolf's ranges are only available in stainless steel and do not have the special features of some of the other brands on this list.

 Read More: Are Wolf Professional Ranges Worth the Money?